bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Bugfix for breaking change in TYPO3 11.5.0.

 3.2.0:
   Every question can now be set to be optional.
-Setting template.mandatoryMark added.
+Setting template.optionalMark added.
   The answer of text-fields is now checked too (it is no longer optional, but can be set to optional).
   The RatingStar.css will now be included by the viewhelper f:asset in the template itself.
 Use includeRatingCSS=0 to disable it.
+  Setting template.col12 added for questions without an image.
+  Div with class card-body added to all cards.
+  Variable participant.username added.